avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 a culture in a "gold standard" [Petri dish](https://en.wikipedia.org/wiki/Petri_dish), but _PCR_ technology can make the identification within 2 hours.

-__Before joining the company I had zero background in biology, micro-biology, genetics, or biochemistry.__
+__Before joining the company I had zero background in biology, microbiology, genetics, or biochemistry.__
 When I arrived the company was in imminent danger of closing down their _PCR_ business unit because their initial [FDA](https://en.wikipedia.org/wiki/Food_and_Drug_Administration) trials completely failed that they had spent about \$500K to prepare by taking 800 samples from a few Israeli hospitals.